flexycode/CCPRGG1L_ACTIVITY_COM23P/README.md

 The array `accounts` is used to store instances of the `BankAccount` class.
 In the main method, the program creates a new BankAccount and adds it to the accounts array when the user chooses to create a new account.
 This is a form of testing the array with temporary data, as it simulates the creation of new accounts in a real banking system.

 #### Important Features in the Code
-* **Static Inner Class**: The BankAccount class is defined as a static inner class within CryptoBank.
-This is a way to encapsulate the BankAccount class within the CryptoBank class, making it clear that BankAccount is closely related to CryptoBank.
+* **Static Inner Class**: The `BankAccount` class is defined as a static inner class within `CryptoBank`.
+This is a way to encapsulate the `BankAccount` class within the CryptoBank class, making it clear that BankAccount is closely related to CryptoBank.

-* **Array Usage**: The accounts array is used to store multiple BankAccount instances.
+* **Array Usage**: The `accounts` array is used to store multiple `BankAccount` instances.
 This is a simple way to manage a collection of accounts in a single variable.

-User Input Handling: The program uses a Scanner to handle user input.
+* **User Input Handling**: The program uses a `Scanner` to handle user input.
 This is a common way to get input from the user in a console-based Java program.

 * **Error Handling**: The program includes checks to ensure that the user doesn't exceed the maximum number of accounts and that the user doesn't try to deposit or withdraw from a non-existent account.

-* **Encapsulation**: The BankAccount class encapsulates the data and operations related to a bank account.
+* **Encapsulation**: The `BankAccount` class encapsulates the data and operations related to a bank account.
 This is a fundamental principle of object-oriented programming.

-* **Control Flow**: The program uses control structures like if-else and switch statements to manage the flow of the program based on user input.
+* **Control Flow**: The program uses control structures like `if-else` and `switch` statements to manage the flow of the program based on user input.

-Modularity: The program is divided into methods, each responsible for a specific task.
+* **Modularity**: The program is divided into methods, each responsible for a specific task.
 This makes the code easier to read, understand, and maintain.

-* **Static Fields**: The MAX_ACCOUNTS field is declared as static, meaning it's shared by all instances of the CryptoBank class.
+* **Static Fields**: The `MAX_ACCOUNTS` field is declared as `static`, meaning it's shared by all instances of the `CryptoBank` class.
 This is used to limit the number of accounts that can be created.

 * **Error Messages**: The program provides informative error messages when the user enters invalid input or when an operation can't be performed.

-* **Looping**: The program uses a do-while loop to keep the menu running until the user chooses to exit.
+* **Looping**: The program uses a `do-while` loop to keep the menu running until the user chooses to exit.
 This ensures that the program doesn't terminate immediately after a single operation.

 # 🧊 Installation